paulrobello/par_gpt/README.md

 - Python 3.11 or higher
 - UV package manager
-- API keys for chosen AI provider (except for Ollama)
+- API keys for chosen AI provider (except for Ollama and LlamaCpp)
-    - OpenAI: Set OPENAI_API_KEY environment variable
-    - Other providers: See provider-specific documentation
+    - See provider-specific documentation for required API key environment variables

 ## Installation